alxptr/angular2-di-helper/README.md

 # angular2-di-helper

-An implementation of the helper for DI at Angular2.
+An implementation of the dependency injection helpers  at Angular2.

 ## Installation